 Our team has orchestrated technical and data management transformation in many consumer and industrial products manufacturing environments.
 We understand how to keep complex programs on track and how to employ organizational change management to engage diverse stakeholders, ranging from executive leaders to system users.

-Realizing the potential of smart field service is a journey.
+Realizing the potential of smart field service management is a journey.
 You’ll take progressive steps toward new predictive and prescriptive capabilities, each contributing greater value.
-We make sure you remain focused on the possibilities – with capabilities and processes for using data from digital operations to turn service opportunities into new sources of value.
+We make sure you remain focused on the possibilities – with capabilities and processes for using data from digital manufacturing operations to turn service opportunities into new sources of value.